-I started off studying neuroscience, because I wanted to understand where everything came from.
+I started by studying neuroscience, because I wanted to understand where everything came from.

-I transferred to study CS at Berkeley and computational neuro at the Redwood Institute.
-I thought the field was blocked by lack of good tools for measurement and data processing, so cofounded NeurotechX, which lives on as a large open-source neurodata / neurotech developer community.
+I transferred to study CS at Berkeley and computational neuroscience at the Redwood Institute.
+Since field seemed blocked by lack of good tools for measurement and data processing, I cofounded NeurotechX, which still runs as a global open-source neurotech developer community.

 That summer I got an email about setting up the neurotech company that would become Kernel.
 I joined as a founding teammate and stayed to research noninvasive devices.

-Afterwards I spent time learning the modern AI stack, and worked as an early-stage cofounder build an AI company and neuro company.
+Afterwards I spent time learning to build with the newer AI stack, and worked as an early-stage cofounder to build an AI company and a brain company.

 Some principles:

-- Portfolio of Worldviews: I don’t know yet, but I can cultivate a set of weighted hypotheses
+- Portfolio of Worldviews: I may not know yet, but I can cultivate a set of weighted hypotheses

 - Conviction: Sometimes the best move is to swing exceptionally hard at 1 thing